A View from a Hill (short story): Publication

-"A View from a Hill" was first published in issue XII of the London Mercury in May 1925.
+"A View from a Hill" was first published in volume XII, number 67 of the London Mercury in May 1925.
 Later that year, it was collected in James' book A Warning to the Curious and Other Ghost Stories.
 It has since been collected many times, including in The Collected Ghost Stories of M. R. James in 1931 and in The Sleeping and the Dead in 1947.